Visruat/Comm_Protocol/I2C/Readme.md

 3. 9-bit protocol.
 8 for address and 1 reserved for ACK/NACK bit i.e Acknowledgment and Not Acknowledge.
 4. SDA and SCL bus lines are Open Drain; connected with pullup resistors as devices are active low.

-[Open-Drain](https://www.analog.com/en/design-center/glossary/open-drain-collector.html) mode is for FET wherein the drain connected to the output is pulled to High in OFF state and reflect the required output in ON state
+[Open-Drain](https://www.analog.com/en/design-center/glossary/open-drain-collector.html) mode is for FET wherein the drain connected to the output is pulled to High in OFF state (pull-up resistor) and reflect the required output in ON state

 ### Signal format